History of ASAPS versions

 |Version||Release Date||New/Revised Features|

-Improved FTP download reliability for near real-time T index data.
+Improved data download reliability for near real-time T index data.

 Added antenna gain pattern data for several widely used antenna types manufactured by Barrett Communications.

 ASAPS 7 is a fast, stable release of ASAPS built using Microsoft Visual Studio 2015.
 ASAPS 7 is compatible with recent versions of the Windows OS including Windows 10.
 A 32-bit version has been built for customers still using older machines.
 The design of ASAPS 7 is more functionally efficient and some rarely used features have been removed.
 These features include low resolution surface wave prediction and the advanced frequency set test algorithms.

 ASAPS 6.2.2 includes a new retro style file open and save dialogue which is compatible with Windows 7 and higher.
 ASAPS 6.2.2 also restores the ASAPS 4 batch-mode capability and the import of 2D and 3D NEC antenna gain files.

 Several customers have reported difficulty saving prediction files when running ASAPS under Windows 7.
 We suggest they change the ASAPS user directory path to the application data path under their user account directory.
 For example, under Databases -> Configuration -> User Directory, change "C:\PROGRAM FILES\IPS\ASAPS6" to "C:\Users\yourusername\AppData\"